HVAC Do's and Dont's Before Summer Hits

 Don’t Put Off Repairs

 “Clogged lines, dirty filters, low refrigerant (Freon), loose or broken parts, you name it, it all contributes to how efficiently your system runs.
-It’s always best to address problems when they arise to keep it operating to its full potential,” Carson explained.
+It’s always best to address problems when they arise to keep it operating to its full potential,” Carson emphasized.

 Do Upgrade Your Thermostat

-Don’t Use an Overly Restrictive Air Filter
+Don’t Use an Extremely Restrictive Air Filter

-Do De-Clutter and Remove Obstructions
+Do De-Clutter and Eliminate Obstructions

-“Obstructions to units and vents on the inside and outside of the home can be both an efficiency and safety concern,” Carson remarked.
+“Obstructions to units and vents on the inside and outside of the home can be both an efficiency and safety concern,” Carson noted.
 “Covering up or blocking return air vents, where the system draws in the air inside the home is another common problem we see.
 These things can be like asking your system to work harder while wearing a very heavy face mask.”

-Don’t Overlook Your Air Ducts
+Don’t Neglect Your Air Ducts

 - Dust wafts from vents when the blower is turned on.